np-overflow/vue/README.md

 # Vue Workshops Resources

-This repository contains all the resources for the full-stack Bootcamp.
+This repository contains all the resources for the Vue workshops.

-Here are the details of the Bootcamp:
+Here are the details of the workshops.

+Both workshops are hybrid and will be streamed on MS Teams.

 | Date             | Time            | Location |
 |------------------|-----------------|----------|